-11 Guidance document titled Responsive planning published in July 2020 and Understanding and implementing the responsive planning policies published in September 2020.
+&lt;sup>11 Guidance document titled Responsive planning published in July 2020 and Understanding and implementing the responsive planning policies published in September 2020.

-- the Environment to provide guidance and understanding in implementing the responsive planning policies of the NPS-UD. - The fact sheets record they are not legal advice.
-However they state the policy intent behind the NPS-UD.
-Critically, given they are guidance documents issued by a Government Department it follows they should be considered to be the views from the Executive (The Government) as to why the national instrument has been promulgated and to what effect, again in the view of the Executive. - So we consider as the Environment Court12 in Eden when interpreting the NPS-UD, utilising these fact sheets is valid as part of the interpretive exercise because the facts sheets are explanatory material.
-As well s5 of the Interpretation Act allows examples and explanatory materials to be utilised in the interpretive exercise. - 71 The July 2020 Fact sheet provides information on Objective 6 (c), Policy 8 and Sub part 2 of Part 3 of the NPS-UD, Under the heading Purpose states:
+- from the Executive (The Government) as to why the national instrument has been promulgated and to what effect, again in the view of the Executive. - So we consider as the Environment Court in Eden when interpreting the NPS-UD, utilising these fact sheets is valid as part of the interpretive exercise because the facts sheets are explanatory material.
+As well s5 of the Interpretation Act allows examples and explanatory materials to be utilised in the interpretive exercise. - The July 2020 Fact sheet provides information on Objective 6 (c), Policy 8 and Sub part 2 of Part 3 of the NPS-UD, Under the heading Purpose states: